 The biggest and most vibrant of Orissa’s cities is Bhubaneswar, also the state’s capital.
 In addition to the city’s many temples, visitors flock from far and wide to visit the Udayagiri and Khandagiri Caves, which bear ancient carvings and inscriptions.
 The State Museum also examines the region’s history and features an impressive collection of palm leaf manuscripts and Bronze Age tools, while the Nandankanan Zoo is famed for its rare white tiger population.

 In addition to culture vultures, Orissa is also a magnet for nature lovers and adventurers: with its sprawling jungles and rich wildlife, you’ll want to spend a fair amount of time outdoors.
-Simlipal National Park in the north of the state hosts tiger and elephant populations, and is a favourite amongst travelers.
+Simlipal National Park in the north of the state hosts tiger and elephant populations, and is a favorite amongst travelers.
 Another popular natural sight is Chilka Lake, a huge lagoon that hosts hundreds of bird species and even dolphins.

 Amidst the rambling adventures, there’s also luxury to be had in Orissa.
 One of the state’s finest hotels is the Mayfair Lagoon in Bhubaneswar.
 Hosting a number of fine dining restaurants on-site, a turquoise pool and a rejuvenating spa, Mayfair Lagoon is an ideal post-exploration retreat.
 In Puri, the Mayfair Beach Resort overlooks the picturesque panorama of Puri Beach, and provides ample opportunity to relax.